micro-os-plus/micro-test-plus-xpack/README.md

 - test conditions are either common logical expressions, or they check if an exception was thrown (or if no exception was thrown)
 - each test condition either succeeds or fails
+- assumptions are hard conditions expected to be true for the test to run
+- failed assumptions abort the test;
+- expectations are conditions expected to be true, but the test can continue even if they fail, and the runner keeps a count of them;
 - the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
-- failed expectations display the location in the file and the actual values used in the expression evaluation
+- failed conditions display the location in the file and the actual values used in the expression evaluation
 - the main result of the test is passed back as the process exit code

-If there is at least one successful tested condition and there are no failed tests, each test suite is considered successful;
+If there is at least one successful condition and there are no failed conditions, each test suite is considered successful;
 if all tests suites are successful, the process returns 0 as exit value.

 ### ISTQB Glossary